Otamure Bay Campground

 The Northland region of New Zealand has a remote, sparsely developed coastline with oceanfront environments that are pure heaven for campers.
 Otamure Bay Campground is located on the east coast of Northland near the town of Whananaki North, about 40 kilometers from Whangarei or 200 kilometers from Auckland.
 The Department of Conservation Campground has a hundred campsites on grassy plots just inland from the beach at Otamure Bay and backed by bucolic green hills.

-The 131 sites at Otamure Bay Campground (Otamure Bay Conservation Campsite) are $10 per adult per night or $5 for children ages 5 to 17 (younger ones are free).
-You are required to pan an additional $2 for a rubbish bag to offset the costs of disposing the garbage and recycling.
+The 131 sites at Otamure Bay Campground (Otamure Bay Conservation Campsite) are $13 per adult per night, $6 for children ages 5 to 17, and free for younger ones (prices in New Zealand Dollars as of 2018) You are required to pan an additional $2 for a rubbish bag to offset the costs of disposing the garbage and recycling.
 The campground has vault toilets, cold showers (free), dishwashing basins, drinking water, and rubbish disposal bins.

 Campground address: Rockell Road, Whananaki, Northland, 0181, New Zealand